leonardiz/AtliQ-Mart-Promotional-Analysis-/README.md

 Store Performance Analysis:

 Bengaluru and Chennai consistently dominated in revenue generation, suggesting potential strategies for other locations.
-Identified top-performing and underperforming stores based on incremental revenue and sold units.
+I identified top-performing and underperforming stores based on incremental revenue and sold units.
 Promotion Type Analysis:

 Cashback and BOGOF emerged as the most effective promotion types, driving substantial incremental revenue.
-25% OFF showed negative impact, requiring further evaluation or modification.
+25% OFF showed a negative impact, requiring further evaluation or modification.
 Category and Product Insights:

-Home Appliances demonstrated high correlation between ISU% and IR%.
+Home Appliances demonstrated a high correlation between ISU% and IR%.
 Combo1 showcased strong performance in both ISU% and IR%.
 Grocery & Staples revealed room for optimization in promotional strategies.